-- As our days get longer so will the brightness at night.
-Make sure that you have those blackout shades pulled down to help get your child to sleep and help them sleep as long as possible.
-DIY options are effective such as tin foil, construction paper or draping a blanket – but they are only temporary.
+- As our days get longer, so will the brightness at night.
+Ensure that you have those blackout shades pulled down to help get your child to sleep and help them sleep as long as possible.
+DIY options are effective such as tin foil, construction paper, or draping a blanket – but they are only temporary.
 I recommend these blackout shades are a great long-term solution.
 Eliminating an early wake-up (especially in the peak summer months) is worth the investment!

-- If your older child uses a tot clock (like these), you can set the new time an hour later with the plan that she will stay in her room until the clock turns green.
+- If your older child uses a tot clock (like these), you can set the new time an hour later with the plan to stay in her room until the clock turns green.
 Make sure that you set the expectations accordingly since these tools will only work if you are consistent.

 Tip 4: Take Action:

-Approach #2: Slow and Steady After: Same principle applies, you’ll just slowly adjust your child’s schedule back to their normal schedule over the course of a few days or a week.
+Approach #2: Slow and Steady After: The same principle applies; you’ll slowly adjust your child’s schedule back to their normal schedule over the course of a few days or a week.
 So for the first nap, your child would go down at 9:45am (vs. 10am if their nap usually starts at 9am).
-Best bet for a slow adjustment is moving 15 minutes every three days. – I actually suggest choosing this method if you are looking for my advice.
+The best bet for a slow adjustment is moving 15 minutes every three days. – I actually suggest choosing this method if you are looking for my advice.